chrisn731/Systems-Programming/README.md

 # Systems-Programming
 CS 214 - Systems Programming : A story of Chris Naporlee and Michael Nelli take on Zednenem.
-Each assignment directory contains a `README.pdf` that contains useful information on each project<br\>
+Each assignment directory contains a `README.pdf` that contains useful in-depth descriptions and design<br/>
-and how it works.
+explanations of each project.

 ## Asst0 - String Tokenizer
 A string tokenizer written in C that takes in a string as a command line argument and parses it for words, numbers, and symbols.
-For example,
+For example:
 ```
 ./tokenizer "array[xyz ] += pi 3.14159e-10"
 word: "array"